The Glory Years or Glory Days or something else

 “But we were able to make a story with still photos taken by the cavers over the years.
 The photos were excellent.
 Film and strong strobe flashes made a huge difference.

-“It always nagged at me that we could have had a better story with better TV gear.”
+“It's always nagged at me that we could have had a better story with better TV gear.”

-“We took in GoPros and DSLRs, which are super light sensitive, with multiple lights, and this time, lots of very small batteries,” said Sauni.
+“This time we took in GoPros and DSLRs, which are super light sensitive, with multiple lights, and this time, lots of very small batteries,” said Sauni.
 “But the challenges of the dark were still there.
 Again, the cavernous, pitch-black cave swallowed the light.”

 Cavers nationwide consider Papoose one of the most dangerous caves in the country and one of the most geologically significant.
 It descends to a depth of 800 feet below the surface of the earth, with documented passageways that extend for more than three miles.